nodejs/node/doc/api/http2.md

 If the `'frameError'` event is associated with a stream, the stream will be closed and destroyed immediately following the `'frameError'` event.
-If the event is not associated with a stream, the `Http2Session` will be shutdown immediately following the `'frameError'` event.
+If the event is not associated with a stream, the `Http2Session` will be shut down immediately following the `'frameError'` event.

 #### Event: 'goaway'